 This represents funding from the ESFA to cover costs of recurrent expenditure.
-Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2022 or at 31 August 2021.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2024.

-Pupil premium, UIFSM, PE and Sport Grant, Teacher' Pay Grant, Teacher' Pension Grant and Other ESFA Grant
+Pupil premium, UIFSM, PE and Sport Grant, Teacher' Pay Grant, Teacher' Pension Grant and Other ESFA Grant and other Dfe/ESFA grants

-These funds represent funding from the ESFA for specific purposes such as provision for free school meal pupuls, universal infant free school meals, PE and sports activities, increase in teacher pay and pension contributions and so on.
+These funds represent funding from the ESFA for specific purposes such as provision for free school meal pupils, universal infant free school meals, PE and sports activities, increase in teacher pay and pension contributions and so on.
 Specific funding conditions apply for these grants as published by the ESFA.